 Environmental specialists the world over who serve the growing aquaculture industry, are turning to the use of remotely operated vehicles to enhance their report capability.
 Our line of ROVs can assist in this work doing high-resolution photographic surveys and other ocean bottom deployments.

-Clients use ROVs to descend to depths of 300 metres-plus for services that include digital image capture needed for informative post-survey reports and often for a narrated DVD many environmental specialists provide for their customers.
+Clients use ROVs to descend to depths to perform tasks that include digital image capture needed for post-survey reports or a narrated DVD an environmental specialists might provide for their clients.

-The SEAMOR ROV has a depth rating of 600m (2,000 feet) and can be remotely operated using standard umbilical lengths up to 950m (3,000ft.).
+The SEAMOR ROV has a depth rating of 600m (2,000 ft.) and can be remotely operated using standard umbilical lengths up to 950m (3,000 ft.).
 Custom built, modular ROVs from SEAMOR can fly to depths of 600m (2,000 ft.) depending on customer needs.

 In an industry where early detection of seabed pollution, fish disease or pen leaks is imperative, an ROV can provide a vital service with an accurate underwater look at the problems in time to find a solution.